 During nasal reconstruction surgery, a plastic surgeon works to correct deformities that affect the function and aesthetic aspects of the nose.
 Such disfigurements are often caused by skin cancer, trauma, or congenital deformities.
 Techniques used in this surgery include bone grafts, skin grafts, tissue expansion, microsurgery, and flaps.

 Nasal reconstruction is conducted using a variety of surgical techniques such as: bone grafts, skin grafts, tissue expansion, microsurgery, and flaps.
-Local or general anesthesia will be used, depending on the level of surgery.
+Local or general anesthesia will be used similar to cosmetic rhinoplasty, depending on the level of surgery.

 The nose can be accessed for reconstruction through an incision at the bottom of the nasal columella (skin separating the nostrils), or from an incision(s) placed inside the nose.
 Dr. Goldberg will decide which approach to use depending on the location of the site to be reconstructed, as well as other factors such as specifications related to nose.